wadpac/GGIR/docs/reference/CalcSleepRegularityIndex.md

 ## Details

 Calculates Sleep Regularity Index per day pair.
-Absense of missing data is not used as a criteria for calculation.
+Absence of missing data is not used as a criteria for calculation.
 Instead the code asses the fraction of the time for which matching valid data points were found in both days.
 Later in g.part4 this fraction is used to include or exclude